What is slow reading?

 Why do I do this?
 This habitus eventually helps me stand on my own two feet, and not parrot what I hear or see or hear around me, chase after the banners of other parties this way and that.
 It is a never-ending, active task to liberate my mind from foreign bondage, subornment, and manipulation.
 How to weigh evidence and testimony, what are the fundamental premises, how to form and dissect arguments, what manner of inquiry is appropriate to different matters, how to re-cognize things, how to distinguish things, discern good and bad, how to untangle the several senses of terms and phrases.
 Symposium enriches my life, ennoble me.
 And it isn’t a guilty pleasure!

-In this way, slowing down means something like adopting a walking pace for reading, as if we were hiking: and this involves coming to a stop in our tracks, if it’s needed.
-We need to be free to stop reading and to think.
+In this way, slowing down to read a great book means something like adopting a walking pace for reading, as if we were hiking: and this involves sometimes coming to a stop in our tracks, if it’s needed.
+We need to be free to stop reading, to let it arrest us, and to think.

-Everything seems depend on whether we are willing to let the book work on us in this way.
+Everything seems to depend upon whether we are willing to let the book work on us in this way.

-There is no avoiding it: without slowing down, we will have missed both what’s best in the books and in our own souls.
+There is no avoiding it: without slowing down, we will have missed both what’s best in the great books and what may be best in our own thinking experience of them.

 “Starting with Don Quijote to our latest endeavor, The Last Puritan, meeting with our group has become one of the highlights of my week, each and every single week.